 Rather than simply knowing how to fight a fire, it’s always best to know how to prevent a fire in the first place!
 Unbeknownst to many people, a lot of appliance fires occur when there is something wrong with an appliance’s cord.
 Usually, the best way to prevent an electrical appliance fire is simply not to use an appliance at all if it has a damaged cord.
 Either replace the appliance or get its cord professionally repaired.

 As another safety measure, never run an appliance’s cord underneath rugs or carpeting.
 This can cause the cord to overheat, increasing the risk of an electrical fire.

 If you are concerned about your home’s risk for electrical fires, the best thing you can do is have All Electric Services perform an electrical safety inspection of your property.
 During the inspection, the electrician will examine your electrical systems and provide recommendations for how it can be made safer or simply made more efficient.

-Call All Electric Services today at (407) 890-7782 or contact us online to schedule an electrical safety inspection in Lake Mary!
+Call All Electric Services today at (407) 890-7782 or click below to schedule an electrical safety inspection in Lake Mary!